Ensono/amido.github.io/docs/infrastructure/deployment.md

 - The generated pipeline yaml is only comprised of steps and jobs templated out from other repo

-### Basic Guide
+### Basic guide

 <!-- Add more steps. -->

-1. See [publishing](../packages/npm/publishing.md) for how to publishing changes to packages
+1. See [publishing](../packages/npm/publishing.md) for how to publish changes to packages

 ### Build container definitions

-All build containers used by the pipelines are stored and managed from `libs/images/*`, should you need to change or create an additional one please follow the existing structure and create a folder for your specific use case.
+All build containers used by the pipelines are stored and managed from `libs/images/*`, should you need to change or create an additional one, please follow the existing structure and create a folder for your specific use case.

 These are meant to be used for public consumption and should not include any secrets or keys left in the container.